kevinfengcs88/nvim/README.md

 ```
 sudo apt install variety
 ```
-- For resizing VMWare disk space, unmount the drive if `gparted` claims that the file system is read-only (?)
+- For resizing VMWare disk space, unmount the drive if `gparted` claims that the file system is read-only (seems safe?)
 - To set nvim as the global git editor, run:
 ```
 git config --global core.editor "nvim"